Aussieforks/aussieforks-modpack/README.md

 * Mod author: TenPlus1

 ### banish

 A mod for server admins/moderators to banish misbehaving players to a specific area of the game.
-Banished players are not allowed to teleport away, and they should be kept in an area that is physically inescapable and protected with the areas mod.
+Banished players are not allowed to teleport away with commands from the `places` mod and they should be kept in an area that is physically inescapable and protected with the areas mod.
 A server will typically have a jail/prison for this purpose.

-Currently, some configuration will have to be done inside the lua source files to set the jail position.
-This mod also integrates with xban2 (also included in this modpack) to record when users are banished.
+Before it was forked, this mod needed an edit to the lua source files to set the jail position.
+Patches have been submitted upstream to fix this.
+This mod also integrates with xban2 (also included in this modpack) to record when users are jailed, which becomes visible on the player's xban records.

 * Mod author: gpcf
+* AussieForks Maintainer: Blockhead

 ### basic_trains
 A collection of the oldest trains for advtrains.
 These trains used to be included with advtrains but have since been split out.